Chapter 17.15

 17.15.105 Cluster developments.

 Cluster developments may be permitted through a subdivision or short subdivision process.
-For such developments, the normally applicable requirements for lot width and lot width at the building line, lot depth, lot area, building and impervious surface coverage, and property line setbacks may be reduced or altered; provided, that:
+A variety of building types and site layouts may be authorized and alternative standards for lot width, lot depth, lot area, building and impervious surface coverage, and property line setbacks may be employed.
+Cluster developments shall comply with all of the requirements of this chapter except as follows:

-A. Housing types may include single-family detached, townhouses, zero lot line, multifamily, or a combination of housing types; provided, that no structure or building shall contain more than eight dwelling units.
+A. Permitted housing types may include, but are not limited to, detached dwellings, duplex dwellings, horizontally attached dwellings, multiunit buildings, cottage housing, zero lot line development, or a combination of housing types; provided, that no structure or building shall contain more than eight dwelling units.

 C. When the building or impervious surface coverage of individual lots exceeds the permissible limits for the zone in which the development is located, additional open space areas shall be set aside so that the total coverage of development is consistent with the coverage limits prescribed by the underlying zone.

-H. Restrictive notes shall be included on the face of the plat, or short plat, limiting future use and development of open space tracts to uses and developments that are consistent with the intended purpose of the open space tracts.
+G. Restrictive notes shall be included on the face of the plat, or short plat, limiting future use and development of open space tracts to uses and developments that are consistent with the intended purpose of the open space tracts.
 (Ord.
+1933 § 1 (Exh.
+A), 2023; Ord.
 1857 § 2 (Exh.
 B), 2018).

 17.15.110 Residential small lot.

-Residential small lots may be created in any R-1 zone through a subdivision or short subdivision process if the following requirements are met:
+Residential small lots may be created in any RD zone through a subdivision or short subdivision process.
+Small lot developments shall comply with all of the requirements of this chapter except as follows:

 A. Minimum lot area: 3,000 square feet.